govuk-one-login/life-events-platform/doc/architecture/decisions/0024-flat-file-ingestion-poc.md

 We've been exploring possible ways to ingest data, either through a LEN/LEV style API driven approach, or by receiving a flat file and ingesting that into the Data Exchange platform.
 We currently have access to example flat files, and building out a proof of concept of this approach gives us some ability to explore and understand the risks/complexities of the approach.
+We also need to consider the wider guiding principles of the platform around minimising duration of storage, privacy by design, security and resilience.
 This work is intended as a proof of concept/provocation piece, rather than as a definite approach or an indication of future direction.